Erenhot: Economy

-The border town is a rail port city and the largest hub for cross border trade between Mongolia and China.
+The border town is a rail port city and the largest hub for cross-border trade between Mongolia and China.
 When authorities opened the town up in 1992 to international trade, Erenhot underwent a transformation growing from 8,000 people then to an estimated 100,000 people including migrant workers.

 The Dabusan Nur salt lake to the north of Erenhot provided an economic boom to the city's chemical industry during the late 1990s.
 The lake has provided Erenhot with a large water supply which also contributed to the rapid growth of the city and economy.

 As a destination for wholesalers moving goods across the border, the city hosts a large trading market, International Trade City.
-Built in 2006 the mall is "a block-long, three-story wholesale market that houses 527 tenants who sell silk fabrics, rabbit and fox furs and other commodities."
+Built in 2006, the wholesale market houses hundreds of tenants selling silk fabrics, furs, and other commodities.
+Key imports through the port include Mongolian minerals, coal, and livestock products such as meat, cashmere, and wool, while China exports electronics, machinery, building materials, and consumer goods northward.

+Cross-border activity surged markedly in 2024.
+By early September of that year, combined inbound and outbound trips through Erenhot's highway and railway ports had risen 95 percent year-on-year to 1.75 million, while the number of transport vehicles passing through reached 442,000—roughly double the figure from the same period in 2023.
+This growth was partly driven by the April 2024 introduction of a 24-hour freight crossing on a trial basis, which helped ease truck congestion at the port.
+Cross-border e-commerce has also grown rapidly, with Mongolian goods such as honey, beef jerky, and cashmere becoming popular imports alongside outbound Chinese consumer goods.

+The Erenhot–Zamyn-Uud Economic Cooperation Zone, spanning 18.03 square kilometres across the Chinese and Mongolian sides of the border, is currently under development.
+It aims to integrate trade, logistics, processing industries, and tourism to further deepen economic ties between the two countries, with a long-term target of accommodating 60,000 workers and 3 million visitors annually by 2030.